nanlabs/terraform-aws-modules/README.md

-# Terraform Cloud Modules by NaNLABS 🌍 🔧
+# Terraform Modules by NaNLABS 🌍 🔧

-Welcome to the **Terraform Cloud Modules** repository!
-This collection of reusable modules provides a robust foundation for provisioning cloud infrastructure across a variety of services.
-With support for AWS and third-party providers like MongoDB Atlas, these modules are designed for flexibility, scalability, and best practices across cloud platforms.
+This repository contains reusable Terraform modules for various cloud providers and services.
+These modules follow best practices and are designed to be composable, maintainable, and secure.

 <div align="center">